libcellml/userguides/tutorials/solver/index.rst

 Simple solver for generated models
 ==================================

-The theory behind how a numerical solver or integration program works is outlined in the :ref:`Theory of ODE solvers<theory_ode_solutions>` page.
+The theory behind how a numerical solver or integration program works is outlined in the :ref:`Theory of ODE solvers<ode_solutions>` page.
 This section describes how to use the simple solvers provided to run models generated with either the C or Python profiles.

-.. contents:: Contents
-    :local:

 C profile solver
 ================
 In C++ you can use the code provided in the :code:`tutorials/solver` directory to build your generated code into a runnable simulation.
 To use the package just follow the instructions below.

-You will need to download:
+.. container:: directorylist

+  **C/C++ resources**

   - :download:`CMakeLists.txt <CMakeLists.txt>` The CMake file which controls the building of the solver.
     Note that this is a little different from usual, as outlined below.